 Last winter, Tracy Jenkins begged her mother, Patty, for a new pair of Sorel winter boots.
-They were expensive, but Patty found a pair on sale and brought them home for her daughter, who was very excited to have them … for about three months.
+They were expensive, but Patty found a pair on sale and brought them home for her daughter.
+Tracy was very excited to have them … for about three months.

 This year, Patty bought a pair of winter boots for herself.
-When she put them on, her daughter declared them “way cuter” than her own boots, and asked: “Can I have them?”
+When she put them on, her daughter declared them “way cuter” than her own boots.
+Then she asked, “Can I have them?”

 “By March, they most likely will be hers,” Patty acknowledges with a sigh.

 This sort of scene repeats itself in thousands of houses every day.
-Often when teenagers get an answer they don’t like — NO — they will ask again and again and again.
-And in the process, they can wear down their parents’ resolve and end up getting what they want.
-So how to set boundaries with teens and stick with your “No”?
+Often when teenagers get an answer they don’t like, they will ask again and again and again.
+And in the process, they can wear down their parents’ resolve.
+So how can you set boundaries with teens and stick with your “No”?

-“As a parent of three, I know that life is often crazy and stressful, and the last thing you want to do is make more waves for yourself,” says Dr. Jerry Weichman, an adolescent psychologist at the Hoag Neurosciences Institute in Newport Beach, California and author of the teen survival guide, How to Deal.
-“But many parents fall into this pitfall of choosing the short-term gain of giving their kids what they want over the long-term consequences of the behavior repeating itself.
-I try to work with parents on understanding how detrimental this can be in the long run.”
+“As a parent of three, I know that life is often crazy and stressful.
+The last thing you want to do is make more waves for yourself,” says Dr. Jerry Weichman, an adolescent psychologist at the Hoag Neurosciences Institute.
+“But many parents fall into this pitfall of choosing the short-term gain over the long-term consequences of the behavior repeating itself.
+I try to help parents understand how detrimental this can be in the long run.”

 Setting Boundaries with Teens: An Important Life Lesson

-In the short term, it may not seem harmful to gift your child a pair of boots (At least her feet will be warm!
-And she’ll stop bothering me!), but constantly giving in to teenagers—without them providing ample reasoning for their requests—does not prepare them for life.
-It’s important for teens to understand early on that they can’t always get what they want—and that their parents’ words have teeth, says Dr. Jennifer Powell-Lunder, a clinical psychologist in Westchester County, New York.
+In the short term, it may not seem harmful to gift your child a pair of boots.
+At least her feet will be warm!
+And she’ll stop bothering you.
+But constantly giving in to teenagers does not prepare them for life.
+It’s important for teens to understand that they can’t always get what they want.
+They need to know that their parents’ words have teeth, says Dr. Jennifer Powell-Lunder, a clinical psychologist in New York.

 “If you want a job and you don’t get it, are you going to call up the employer every single day and badger them to change their mind?
 They’re going to turn around and call the police,” says Powell-Lunder.